jneilliii/OctoPrint-BedLevelVisualizer/README.md

 ## Known Issues

 - Install will fail silently in Python 3 due to missing system dependencies.
-You may have to SSH to your pi and run the command `sudo apt install libgfortran5 libatlas3-base` to get the plugin to load.
+You may have to SSH to your pi and run the command `sudo apt install libgfortran5 libatlas3-base libatlas-base-dev` to get the plugin to load.
 - Since version 0.1.3 there is a python dependency on numpy.
 As a result; if you don't already have numpy the install can take in excess of 30 minutes to complete on a pi.
 Just be patient and let it run and eventually the plugin install will finish.
 - If your device have less than 512MB of ram your numpy installation will most likely fail.
 See [#141](https://github.com/jneilliii/OctoPrint-BedLevelVisualizer/issues/141#issuecomment-542227338) for solution.
 - If you have Marlin's Auto Temperature Reporting Feature enabled you will want to have M155 S30 and M155 S3 surrounding your G29 command, see settings screenshot, otherwise the collected data will be tainted.